mpostol/OPC-UA-OOI/Networking/SemanticData/README_EthernetMapping.md

 #### Time Sensitive Networks (TSN)

+>TODO - describe standard and impact on the PuSub implementation

 #### VLAN

 A VLAN represents a broadcast domain.
 VLANs are identified by a VLAN ID (a number between 0 – 4095).